LayerManager/layman/REST.md

 ### PUT Layer
 Update information about existing layer.
 It deletes updated layer sources first, and then publishes them again with new parameters.
-THe processing chain is similar to [POST Layers](#post-layers).
+The processing chain is similar to [POST Layers](#post-layers).

 Response to this request may be returned sooner than the processing chain is finished to enable asynchronous processing.

+It is possible to upload data files asynchronously, which is suitable for large files.
+See [POST Layers](#post-layers).

 #### Request